GuideLines for Day tramps

 - Be sure that all involved are clear about the plan e.g. route to take, pick up point.

-- If emergency services are required activate the beacon.
-To activate, follow instructions on the beacon.
+- Activate the beacon follow instructions on the beacon.

 If weather deteriorates